-How will both you and I know how my child is doing and how will you help me support my child’s learning?
+How will I know how my child is doing and how will you help me to support my child’s learning?

 • We believe that your child’s education should be a partnership between parents/ carers and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

-•We have two parents’ evenings per year with individual targets and an attainment report and next steps for learning are shared.
-At the end of the academic year, your child will receive an end of year report, which you are welcome to discuss with your class teacher.
+•We have 2 parents evening’s per year with individual targets and an attainment report and next steps for learning are shared.
+At the end of the academic year your child will receive an end of year report, which you are welcome to discuss with your class teacher.

-• If your child has complex SEND they may be part of an IPA (Inclusion Partnership Agreement) or have a Statement of SEN/ Education Health Care plan ( EHC), which means that a formal meeting will take place at least once a year to discuss your child’s progress and set new outcomes and a report will be written.
+• If your child has complex SEND they may be part of an IPA (Inclusion Partnership Agreement) Education Health Care Plan ( EHCP), which means that a formal meeting will take place at least once a year to discuss your child’s progress and set new outcomes and a report will be written.
 All relevant outside agencies will be invited to attend at this time.

 • If required we may operate a home / school link book which your child will bring home regularly so that comments from parents and teacher can be shared and responded to when needed.